riccardo92/python-jsonpath/README.md

 Apply JSONPath expression _path_ to _data_. _data_ should arbitrary, possible nested, Python dictionaries, lists, strings, integers, floats, booleans or `None`, as you would get from [`json.load()`](https://docs.python.org/3/library/json.html#json.load).

-A list of `JSONPathNode` instances is returned, one for each value in _data_ matched by _path_.
+A list of `JSONPathNode` instances is returned, one node for each value in _data_ matched by _path_.
 The returned list will be empty if there were no matches.

 Each `JSONPathNode` has: